k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/00_hardware_requirements_for_POV.md

 To accommodate the flexibility and scalability of cloud deployments, this section outlines the recommended virtual machine configurations across major cloud platforms—AWS, GCP, and Azure—for setting up a Fabric POV installation.
 These recommendations are designed to mirror the characteristics of on‑premise hardware by aligning the key cloud instance types with the system requirements for Fabric deployments.

 Here are preferred instance families and sizes tailored to meet the recommended hardware criteria for running Fabric in a cloud ecosystem, including CPU, memory, networking, and storage characteristics that align with the single-node, high-performance Proof-of-Value setups.

+These instance types provide a baseline for POV use cases.
+Larger or specialized instance families may be required if your evaluation involves high-volume data processing, GPU acceleration, or multi-node topologies.

 <table style="width: 900px; border-style: solid;" border="1">
 <tbody>